 Your pleasure may be hiking, biking or kayaking.
 Perhaps you want to attend four baseball games in four towns over a long weekend, or you could be looking to lose yourself in a place you’ve never been.

 Regardless of the intention, many of us love road trips — including the kind that are relatively spontaneous.
-About two-thirds of Americans take leisure trips between Memorial Day and Labor Day, averaging 3.5 trips during the summer months.
+According to a AAA survey, about two-thirds of Americans take leisure trips between Memorial Day and Labor Day, averaging 3.5 trips during the summer months.
 Just because you’re heading out with only a few days to prepare, however, doesn’t mean you should go entirely on the fly.
 Consider these simple steps so you get to your destination safely (and affordably):

 Give your car a quick check-up